whalekeykeeper/HTTPServerAndLogFileParsing/README.md

 4. Draw graphs for the statistics.
 5. Use pipeline to run the tests automatically.
 6. Think about if necessary to use virtual environment for python scripts.
+7. Create docker image for the server and the analyser (to do soon).

 ## Task Description: